Can Snails Bite?

 Seek medical attention if needed: If the wound worsens or shows signs of infection.
 If you develop fever, spreading redness, or unusual symptoms like muscle pain or rash (rare but could indicate bacterial or parasitic infection).

 Prevent future issues: Avoid handling snails with bare hands, especially if you have cuts.
 Wash hands thoroughly after any contact with snails.
+Contact us to learn about our professional snail control services.

 In most cases, a “snail bite” is minor and heals on its own with proper cleaning.